monome/docs/norns/wifi-files.md

 If you encounter this message while attempting to update, it means the amount of storage allocated to norns by the filesystem has less than 400 megabytes currently available.

 If you're using a high-capacity card/chip (eg. 32gb), this is likely the result of the filesystem not being expanded after a [fresh install](/docs/norns/help/#fresh-install) (eg. re-flashing the norns to overcome technical issues) or after the initial norns shield assembly (eg. the final [expand](/docs/norns/shield/#explore--expand) steps).
 Either way, this is normal -- norns can't anticipate how much space it's allowed to allocate for itself, so it retains a minimal installation size until directed otherwise.
-To expand the filesystem of a stock norns, follow [step 7 of the 'fresh install' docs](/docs/norns/help/#stock-norns-1).
+To expand the filesystem of a standard norns, follow [step 7 of the 'fresh install' docs](/docs/norns/help/#standard-norns-1).
 To expand the filesystem of a shield, follow [steps 1-8 here](/docs/norns/help/#shield-1).

 If filesystem expansion doesn't resolve the issue (or if you know you have a *lot* of stored audio files), you'll want to transfer files from norns to another computer.
 See the next section of these docs to learn how to mount norns as a networked drive.